nvmcr/DataScience_HandBook/AWS/README.md

 1. General Purpose Instances
     They provide a **balance** of compute, memory and networking tasks.
 They can be used for variety of workloads like application servers, gaming servers, small and medium databases, etc. They are chosen if the user doesn't need optimization in a single resource area.
 2. Compute Optimized Instances
     They are ideal for compute bound applications taht benefit from **high-perfomance** processors.
-Ideal for high perfomance web servers, compute-intensive applications servers adn also for batch processing workloads that require many transanctions in a single group.
+Ideal for high perfomance web servers, compute-intensive applications servers and also for batch processing workloads that require many transanctions in a single group.
 3. Memory Optimized Instances
     They are designed to deliver fast performance for workloads that process **large datasets in memory**.
 If user has a workload that require large amounts of data to be preloaded before running the application, memory optimized instances are useful.
 4. Acclearated Compuing Instances